Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Introduction

 \section{Introduction}

-The dissemination of falsified information can cause chaos, hatred, and trust issues among humans, and can eventually hinder the development of society \cite{dewatana2021effectiveness, wasserman2019exploratory}.
-In particular, human-written disinformation\footnote{There are many types of \textit{fake news}.
-We focus on text-only disinformation in this paper.}, which is often used to manipulate certain populations, had catastrophic impact on multiple events, such as the 2016 US Presidential Election \cite{grinberg2019fake}, Brexit \cite{bastos2019brexit}, the COVID-19 pandemic \cite{van2020inoculating}, and the recent Russia's assault on Ukraine.
-Hence, we are in urgent need of a defending mechanism against human-written disinformation.\footnote{WARNING: This paper contains disinformation that may be sensitive or offensive in nature.}
+The dissemination of false information can cause chaos, hatred, and trust issues, and can eventually hinder the development of society as a whole \cite{dewatana2021effectiveness, wasserman2019exploratory}.
+In particular, human-written disinformation\footnote{There are many types and definitions of \textit{fake news}, but here we focus on text-only \emph{disinformation}.
+Yet, we will also use the less accurate term \emph{fake news} as it is more common.} is often used to manipulate certain populations and had a catastrophic impact on multiple events, such as Brexit \cite{bastos2019brexit}, the COVID-19 pandemic \cite{van2020inoculating}, and the 2022 Russian assault on Ukraine.

-To construct such a mechanism, we need a substantial amount of training data to train the detectors.
-A na\"{i}ve solution is to collect human-written news articles that contain inaccurate information by crawling untrustworthy news media and to recruit human annotators to label the veracity of each article.
-Unfortunately, news articles published by suspicious sources do not necessarily contain false information, which means that the annotators are required to perform fact-checking for every claim in each untrustworthy article.
-Additionally, these news outlets are often removed shortly after having been posted.
+Hence, there is an urgent need for a defense mechanism against human-written disinformation.\footnote{WARNING: This paper contains disinformation that may be sensitive or offensive in nature.} To construct such a mechanism, we need a substantial amount of training data to train the detectors.
+A na\"{i}ve solution is to collect human-written news articles that contain inaccurate information by crawling untrustworthy news media.
+However, news articles published by suspicious sources do not necessarily contain false information, which means that annotators are required to fact-check every claim in each untrustworthy article.
+Moreover, articles containing false claims are often removed shortly after posting.
+While some work collected human-written fake news from fact-checking websites \cite{shu2018fakenewsnet,nguyen2020fang}, the size of these datasets is limited.
+The curation process of these websites also requires high manual efforts.
 Hence, such a solution is neither scalable nor reliable.
-A more appealing approach is to generate training data automatically that avoid these issues while enjoying the benefit of able to produc update-to-date disinformation.
+Thus, an alternative direction complementing the existing efforts would be generateing training data automatically in a way that avoids these issues.